 - May be used to solubilize and remove a variety of metals such as cadmium, tin, barium, arsenic, chromium, copper, mercury, silver, zinc, strontium, thallium, germanium, or zirconium, or a combination thereof

 - Quick and easy to use

-- Can be used wherever lead is present
+- Portable and convenient to use wherever lead is present

-- Can be used to guide and evaluate lead removal methods
+- Can be used to complement other lead detection methods

 - Uses physical (wiping) and chemical means to decontaminate surfaces from lead and other metals mentioned above